About automatic item updates

 Advanced: Accounting for site latency

-The image below depicts how latency may impact how we update your items automatically, using price information and a .txt data feed for this example.
+The image below shows how latency may impact how we update your items automatically, using price information and a .txt data feed for this example.
 The yellow bar represents a latency period before a feed upload.
 Let’s say you have an item that is displaying to the user at $3.
 We then detect a price mismatch within a latency period (time C).
 A user will now see a price of $4 even after a feed upload has provided a price of $5 because the detection of the mismatch happened within the latency period of this feed upload.
 The next feed upload (time D) will then change the price to $6 because the detection of the mismatch didn't occur within the latency period of this feed upload.